 (2) Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
 Then install the clip on the other end of the cord into the engine shut-off switch.

 (3) Place the throttle grip in the "START" (start) position.
-After the engine starts, return the throttle to the fully closed position.

-(4) Push the starter button to start the engine.
+(4) Pull the manual starter handle slowly until you feel resistance.
+Then give a strong pull straight out to crank and start the engine.